careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 Company Normalization Service
 =============

-The Company Normalization Service accepts HTTP GET or POST requests that specify information about a company, and returns normalized company data including but not limited to: name, location, website, NAICS data, and Dun & Bradstreet (DUNS) number.
+The Company Normalization Service accepts HTTP GET or POST requests that specify information about a company, and returns normalized company data including but not limited to: name, location, website, and NAICS data.
 It is backed by the CompanyDepot classifier developed by the Information Extraction and Retrieval team.

 The service handles two types of requests: search requests and lookup requests.
 Search requests attempt to resolve an unnormalized query to an entity from the CompanyDepot knowledge base.
 Lookup requests return the normalized entity corresponding to the provided ID.
 _________